openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 +++
 author = "Michele Sciabarrà"
-title = "Apache OpenWhisk is a truly multi-cloud Serverless Platform" description = "OpenWhisk is a truly portable and multiplatform Serverless engine and it is available now on all the major clouds from multiple commercial vendors." date = "2020-09-18" tags = [ "Advocate" ] hidden = true
+title = "Apache OpenWhisk is a truly multi-cloud Serverless Platform" description = "OpenWhisk is a truly portable and multi-platform Serverless engine and it is available now on all the major clouds from multiple commercial vendors." date = "2020-09-18" tags = [ "Advocate" ] hidden = true